 - Keep ladders and tools stored away so that cannot be used to gain access to your home (a lot of burglars are opportunistic and don’t carry tools, they will just use what they find around your garden).

 - Make sure any external buildings, such as sheds, are secure.

 - Secure any bikes at home by locking them in the shed or garage (if you have one), preferably to an immoveable object.

 - Get a trusted neighbour to keep an eye on your property.

 - Consider joining or forming a Neighbourhood Watch scheme.

 Whilst there is no guarantee that following all the home security advice available will make your home 100% secure, it will deter any thieves and make your home a less enticing prospect.

-You can do a lot to secure your home without spending a lot of money, but if you do need to purchase extra security equipment we have been trying out some different security products like a security camera, a safe and video doorbell among others.
+You can do a lot to secure your home without spending a lot of money, but if you do need to purchase extra security equipment we have been trying out some different security products like security cameras, safes and video doorbell among others.
 Read our Home Security reviews and see if any of items we have tried will make a difference to the security in your home and give you peace of mind.